 What courses should I take next semester?
 What are the remaining requirements to fulfill my major?
 When should I study abroad?
 These are some of the questions an academic advisor in your department can help answer.

 The Academic Services staff in the Office of Student Affairs is also here to help.
 We handle the awarding of AP credits, registration changes, minors, second majors, exceptions to academic policies, and anything else related to your academic life.
 We also work closely with department advisors to to make sure you get the best possible guidance.

 Academic Advising at Tisch

-You will meet with an academic advisor at least once a semester to discuss course selections for the following term, but you can also schedule additional meetings as questions arise throughout the year.
+You will meet with an academic advisor from your department at least once a semester to discuss course selections for the following term, but you can also schedule additional meetings as questions arise throughout the year.
 To get the most out of your meeting with your advisor, it’s important to come prepared.
 Here are some tips: